l0f3n/haskell/README.md

   fmap f (Left x) = Lef x
 ```

-Its up to use to make our own typeclasses functors and define them in reasonable ways.
+Its up to us to make our own typeclasses functors and define them in reasonable ways.
-We just to have to massage our typeclass to something where we just change of the types inside it.
+We just to have to massage our typeclass to something where we just change a type inside it.

 ### Kinds and some type-foo